IvanDeus/deus-proxy-server-js/README.md

 node proxy.js
 ```

-The proxy server will start on the configured port and only accept connections from the specified allowed IP addresses.
+The proxy server will start on the configured port and only accept connections from the specified user.

 ## Production Mode with PM2
 For production deployment, use PM2 to manage the proxy server: